Nanoparticles: The Good, the Bad and the UNKNOWN

 Unfortunately, there are no specific regulations in the U.S. regarding the safety of nanoparticles, so you may not be able to find information on product labels or company websites.
+While the most recent research points out that zinc (nano or not) is not capable of penetrating the skin.
 If you wish to try and steer clear of nanos, follow these tips:

 - Contact the manufacturer with any ingredient questions.

-- Because particles can be dangerous to lungs when inhaled, avoid or limit use of LOOSE mineral makeup that MAY contain nanoparticles.
+- Because loose particles appear to be of concern, and may be dangerous to lungs when inhaled, avoid or limit use of LOOSE mineral makeup that MAY contain nanoparticles.
 Loose mineral makeup may also contain mica (not a nanoparticle) that can be harmful if inhaled.

 - Avoid aerosol products including spray sunscreens.